Anti-fouling paint: Environmental concerns

 In the 1960s and 1970s, commercial vessels commonly used bottom paints containing tributyltin, which has been banned in the International Convention on the Control of Harmful Anti-fouling Systems on Ships of the International Maritime Organization due to its serious toxic effects on marine life (such as the collapse of a French shellfish fishery).
 Now that tributyltin has been banned, the most commonly used anti-fouling bottom paints are copper-based.
 Copper-based antifouling paints can also have adverse effects on marine organisms.
 Copper occurs naturally in aquatic systems but can build up in ports or marinas where there are lots of boats.
 Copper can leach out of anti-fouling paint from the hulls of the boats or fall off the hulls in different sized paint particles.
 This can lead to higher-than-normal concentrations of copper in the ports or bays.

 This excess of copper in the marine ecosystem can have adverse effects on the marine environment and its organisms.
 In marinas, the river nerite, a brackish water snail, was found to have higher mortality, negative growth, and a large decrease in reproduction compared to areas with no boating.
-The snails in marinas had more tissue (histopathological) issues and alternations in areas like their gills and gonads as well.
+The snails in marinas had more tissue (histopathological) issues and alterations in areas like their gills and gonads as well.
 Increased exposure to copper from antifouling paint has also been found to decrease enzyme activity in brine shrimp.

 Antifouling paint particles can be eaten by zooplankton or other marine species and move up the food chain, bioaccumulating in fish.
 This accumulation of copper through the food web can cause damage to not only the species eating the particle, but those that are accumulating it in their tissues from their diet.
 Antifouling paint particles can also end up in the sediment of harbors or bays and damage the benthic environment or the organisms that live in them.
 These are the known effects of copper based antifouling paint; however, it has not been a large focus of study so the extent of the effects is not fully known.
 More research is needed to fully understand how these paints and the metals in them affect their environments.